s3lab/elf/README.md

 curl -d '["the dpid of root switch"]' http://controller ip:controller port/wm/hadooptopology/root/json.
 </code></pre>

-    <p>For example the root dpid is 00:00:00:00:00:00:00:01, your elf service (floodlight controller) is running on localhost:8080, then this registration should be like:</p>
+For example the root dpid is 00:00:00:00:00:00:00:01, your elf service (floodlight controller) is running on localhost:8080, then this registration should be like:

 <pre><code>
  curl -d '["00:00:00:00:00:00:00:01"]' http://localhost:8080/wm/hadooptopology/root/json